 About Heguru Malaysia

-Heguru Malaysia has an interesting history.
-It all began when Ms Yuly Tam, the founder of Heguru Malaysia, was introduced to the brain development programme from Japan in 2008.
-This programme
+The story behind Heguru Malaysia is fascinating.
+It all began when Ms Yuly Tam, the founder of Heguru Malaysia, discovered a special brain development programme from Japan in 2008.
+This programme not only changed her views on children’s development but also made a significant impact on early childhood education in Malaysia.

 What is the HEGL Method?